An $n^{O(\log\log n)}$ time approximation scheme for capacitated VRP in the Euclidean plane: A polynomial time reduction from CVRP to the -paths problem.

-Note that the inequality may be strict since our subproblems are relaxations: for each square we only have a capacity constraint for each type and not for each individual path that crosses the square.
+{\textbf{General $m$-paths problem}}:\ Note that the inequality may be strict since our subproblems are relaxations: for each square we only have a capacity constraint for each type and not for each individual path that crosses the square.

 Now assume that for some $\lambda\in \Lambda$ we found a solution to the subproblem $I(\lambda,\sigma)$ of cost $Z_{\lambda}^{(\sigma)}$ for all squares $\sigma$.
 In this section, we show how to construct a solution to the bounded CVRP instances of cost at most $(1+\eps)\sum_{\sigma}Z_{\lambda}^{(\ses)}$.
 This implies that if we have an $\alpha$-approximation algorithm for the general $m$-paths problem, then if we guess $\lambda= \lambda^*$ we obtain a CVRP solution of cost at most